robinzigmond/Dominion-app/README.md

 The site aims to be fully responsive, with user-friendly layouts on all screen sizes.

+I have attempted to make copious comments on my code, so that it is easy to see what I was trying to achieve at each stage.

 This app will serve as my submitted project for Stream 1 (Front End Development) of the [Code Institute's](https://www.codeinstitute.net/) Full Stack developer course.

 ## 3rd party code used